Last Updated on

 It’s almost as if they don’t have any extra functionality on their internal platform.
 You’ll find yourself hunting for add-ons to do many things that other hosts allow standard.

 It’s an extra step that complicates the process when BlueHost probably could have integrated their own solution easily.
 Instead, they’ve farmed out even basic stuff to Google Apps and the like.

-If you take a further look at BlueHost's fine print, you'll see they're out to nickel-and-dime you.
-Case in point: BlueHost doesn't offer free site migration, which is something that many other hosts will take care of for you at no charge.
-Here, though, you have to be ready to fork over an extra $149.99 to get your current site on their servers.
+If you take a further look at BlueHost’s fine print, you’ll see they’re out to nickel-and-dime you.
+Case in point: BlueHost doesn’t offer free site migration, which is something that many other hosts will take care of for you at no charge.
+Something that other reviews of BlueHost wont tell you though, is that you have to be ready to fork over an extra $149.99 to get your current site on their servers.

 It goes further.
 Those low intro rates come with a term, which you already knew.
 Did you know, however, that have to stay locked in with BlueHost for 1-3 years and you only get the lowest rates if you sign up for three years?
 You don’t even actually get to pay month-to-month, because they bill you annually, with no exceptions.

 Then there are the little extras.
 Additional domain names, dedicated IP, SSL certificates, SiteLock, privacy options.
 If they can tack on an extra charge, they will most certainly do so.
 Not exactly the cheap and easy web host they purport to be.

 Our BlueHost review overall rating